 I absolutely loved the result of her exposed steel beams in the kitchen and knew I wanted ours to be the same.

-How much paint you need depends on the paint brand, how much space you need to cover and how long you want the fire protection for.
+I bought Thermoguard Thermocoat WI which is a low-odour, water-based coating from Rawlins.
+How much paint you need depends on the paint brand, how much space you need to cover, and how long you want the fire protection for.

 Here are my top tips for painting interior steel beams –

 - You need to give the paint a good stir before applying it as it is so thick.
 This helps to stop it from forming clumps or bumps and leaves a smoother finish.

 - Use a paint roller.
 You can apply the paint with a brush, roller or airless sprayer but I found the paint roller to be best when it came to application.
 The brush left visible strokes and as the paint is so thick, it kept clogging up my paint sprayer.